dessh/threepole/README.md

 - Displays your daily raid clear count
 - Notifications displaying the results of your last raid
 - Clean, unintrusive widget located above your minimap
-- Easy-to-access configuration via the tray icon
+- Easy-to-access configuration and account-switching via the tray icon
 - More to come!

 ## Installation